Multilevel Diversity Coding with Regeneration: Introduction

-In the regenerating code framework, only a single message is allowed, and thus offering only a single level of reliability and access latency; on the other hand, in the MLD coding framework, the data repair process was not considered.
+In the current regenerating code framework, only a single message is allowed, and thus only a single level of reliability and access latency is offered.
+On the other hand, in the classical MLD coding framework, the data repair process was not considered.
 In this work, we consider repair-efficient codes in systems with heterogeneous reliability and latency requirements, and investigate the optimal storage vs. repair-bandwidth tradeoff.
-Because of the connection to the MLD coding problem and the regenerating code problem, we refer to this problem as multilevel diversity coding with regeneration (MLD-R) in the sequel; see Fig. \ref{fig:system}.
-We shall restrict our attention to the case of exact-repair, and furthermore to the case when $d=n-1$, because this is the most practically important case.
-Nevertheless, the framework can be straightforwardly generalized to other relevant settings.
+Because of the connection to the MLD coding and regenerating code problems, we refer to this problem as multilevel diversity coding with regeneration (MLD-R) in the sequel (see Fig. \ref{fig:system} for an illustration of the system).
+We shall restrict our attention to the case of exact-repair and, furthermore, to the case when $d=n-1$, because this is the most practically important case.
+Nevertheless, the proposed framework can be generalized to other relevant settings in straightforward fashion.

-An intuitive and straightforward coding strategy is to use individual regenerating code for each message to satisfy the respective reliability and latency requirement ({\em i.e.,} separate coding), and thus the most important question we must answer first is whether it is even beneficial to consider codes that \lq\lq{}mix\rq\rq{} the messages.
-Without the repair consideration, it was shown in \cite{RocheYeungHau:97,YeungZhang:99} that no mixing is necessary for the symmetrical MLD coding problem.
-We show that for the minimum storage point on the optimal tradeoff where $\alpha$ is minimized (analogous to the MSR point in regenerating codes), the aforementioned separate coding is again sufficient.
-On the other hand, we show for $n=4$, by providing a novel code construction, that mixing can strictly improve upon the performance of the separate coding solution in terms of overall storage-repair-bandwidth tradeoff.
-In fact, we completely characterize this tradeoff by establishing its converse.
-It is worth noting that when $n=3$, separate coding is in fact sufficient, thus $n=4$ is the smallest non-trivial case where the benefit of mixing manifests.
+An intuitive and straightforward coding strategy for MLD-R is to use an individual regenerating code for each message to satisfy the respective reliability and latency requirement ({\em i.e.,} separate coding), and thus an important question that we wish to answer first is whether it is even beneficial to consider codes that \lq\lq{}mix\rq\rq{} the messages.
+Without the repair consideration, it was shown in \cite{RocheYeungHau:97,YeungZhang:99} that mixing is not necessary for the (symmetrical) MLD coding problem.
+As we shall see shortly, for the minimum storage point on the optimal tradeoff curve where $\alpha$ is minimized (analogous to the MSR point in standard regenerating codes), the aforementioned separate-coding strategy is again sufficient.
+On the other hand, we show for $n=4$, by providing a novel code construction, that mixing can strictly improve upon the performance of the separate-coding solution in terms of the overall storage-repair-bandwidth tradeoff.
+In fact, we completely characterize the optimal tradeoff for this case by establishing its converse.
+It is worth noting that when $n=3$, separate coding is sufficient, thus $n=4$ is the smallest non-trivial case where the benefit of mixing manifests.